 Federal Direct Unsubsidized Student Loan

-UNH students may be eligible to receive federal financial aid (Direct Unsubsidized Loan) to assist financing their education.
+University of New Haven students may be eligible to receive federal financial aid (Direct Unsubsidized Loan) to assist financing their education.

 Federal Direct Student Loans are fixed, low interest rate loans made to graduate students attending accredited colleges and universities on at least a half-time basis.
 Students are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 Students are offered the Federal Direct Unsubsidized Student Loan if they have completed the Free Application for Federal Student Aid (FAFSA) and meet federal eligibility requirements.